 hostlist is a list of hostnames, IP addresses, or the keywords ALL, LOCAL, UNKNOWN or PARANOID.
-ALL matches any host, while LOCAL matches hostnames that don't contain a dot.[70]
+ALL matches any host, while LOCAL matches hostnames that don't contain a dot.[2]
 UNKNOWN matches any hosts whose name or address lookup failed.
-PARANOID matches any host whose hostname does not resolve back to its IP address.[71]
+PARANOID matches any host whose hostname does not resolve back to its IP address.[3]
 A name starting with a dot matches all hosts whose domain is equal to this name.
 For example, .foobar.com matches biff.foobar.com, but not nurks.fredsville.com.
 A pattern that ends with a dot matches any host whose IP address begins with the supplied pattern, so 172.16. matches 172.16.32.0, but not 172.15.9.1.
-A pattern of the form n.n.n.m.m.m.m.m is treated as an IP address and network mask, so we could specify our previous example as 172.16.0.0/255.255.0.0 instead.
-Lastly, any pattern beginning with a / character allows you to specify a file that is presumed to contain a list of hostname or IP address patterns, any of which are allowed to match.
+A pattern of the form n.n.n.m.m.m.m.m.m is treated as an IP address and network mask, so we could specify our previous example as 172.16.0.0/255.255.0.0 instead.
+Lastly, any pattern beginning with a "/" character allowed to match.
 So a pattern that looked like /var/access/trustedhosts would cause the tcpd daemon to read that file, testing if any of the lines in it matched the connecting host.